 Excel Security and Protection

-To keep your Excel data secure, implement security measures:
+You need to know the explanation of Excel spreadsheets very clearly to keep your Excel data secure, and implement security measures:

 - Use strong passwords for your spreadsheets.